NatronGitHub/natron-python-scripting/Python_GUI/nodeItalic_HTML/README.md

 # nodeItalic_HTML

-Sets node name to be displayed in italic in the Node Graph.
+Sets selected nodes to be displayed in italic in the Node Graph.

 ### HOW TO USE IT